-In an effort to remediate the identified material weakness and enhance our internal controls, we continue to maintain our financial reporting process we followed to prepare consolidated financial statements in accordance with U.S. GAAP for audit committee meetings on a quarterly and annual basis.
+In an effort to remediate the identified material weaknesses and enhance our internal controls related to our lack of an independent board and audit committee, we continue to maintain our financial reporting process we followed to prepare consolidated financial statements in accordance with U.S. GAAP for audit committee meetings on a quarterly and annual basis.
+We engage all departments groups to identify risks to the achievement of our goals as a basis for determining how the risks should be managed.
+In an effort to remediate the identified material weakness related to our ineffective design and maintenance of controls over user access and program change management related to certain IT systems, we hired a full-time Senior Director of IT in the fourth quarter of 2021 with a primary mandate to focus on SOX compliance and mitigation plan for 2022.
 Our Chief Executive Officer and sole director will oversee the process to ensure all required disclosures are made in our consolidated financial statements on a quarterly and annual basis.